datasnack/datahub/README.md

 # Data Hub

-The Data Hub is a geographic information system (GIS) with a data fusion engine for harmonizing diverse data sources.
-Its focus is to harmonize diverse data on temporal and spatial axes, to allow the user to combine and analyze this information.
+The Data Hub is a geographic information system (GIS) featuring a data fusion engine designed for data harmonization, alongside an interactive dashboard for effective data exploration and collaboration.
+Its key objective is to merge data of multiple formats and sources across temporal and spatial axes, allowing users to combine, analyze, and interpret the data.

-See [this repository](https://github.com/datasnack/dh-ghana) for an example of the Data Hub software with a focus data available in Ghana.
+In [this repository](https://github.com/datasnack/dh-ghana) you can explore an example setup of the Data Hub software tailored to data concerning Ghana.

 ## Installation